mietek/haskell-on-heroku-website/pages/documentation/index.md

 While _Haskell on Heroku_ is designed to make building packages on one-off dynos as easy as possible, packages can also be built on any machine with an architecture and OS matching the specifications of the targeted Heroku stack—currently, Ubuntu 10.04 LTS or 14.04 LTS, both 64-bit.
 Please refer to the [_Halcyon_ documentation](http://halcyon.sh/documentation/) for details.

 Storing packages externally also allows unrelated apps to share common dependencies.
-Sharing the same private bucket between multiple apps requires no additional configuration beyond defining the same bucket for every app.
-This is how public packages are made available.
+Sharing the same private bucket between multiple apps requires no additional configuration beyond defining the same private bucket for every app.
+This is the same method by which public packages are made available.

 ### Special considerations